 In the blog world, we hear a lot from homeschooling moms, but not so much from their students.
-I often have people find my blog by searching things like, “Do kids like to be homeschooled?” or “Why do kids like to be homeschooled?”
+I often have people find my blog by searching things like, “Do kids like being homeschooled?” or “Why do kids like to be homeschooled?”
 So, I asked the folks on my Facebook page to ask their kids why they liked being homeschooled and let me know what they said.
 I asked mine, too, and compiled the answers for you.

 1. Sleeping in.
 It appears that the number one thing most kids like about being homeschooled is being able to sleep late.
 Now, before all the haters get up in arms, I asked kids.
 Did you expect academic answers?

 And, rest easy.
 They’ll still be able to get jobs when they’re older.
 My daughter, who graduated last year, now has to be at school – and often work on the days she doesn’t have school – much earlier than she ever used to get up.
 She has adjusted just fine.
 Many studies have shown that teens need more sleep and schools should start later to accommodate them.
 See?
 Homeschoolers are just ahead of the game.

 2. Doing school in their PJs.
 Again, I know there’s a whole school of thought out there that people work better when they get dressed for work and even lots of homeschool families don’t like the stereotype that homeschoolers stay in the pajamas all day – but don’t tell these homeschooled kids that!

 There are a lot of them who like that perk very much.
 Our family is half-and-half.
 Josh and I are usually dressed – though, when it’s cold there are lots of days I stay in yoga pants all day – but the girls are generally in PJs.
 (Okay, not Brianna anymore.
 She’s graduated and going to cosmetology school.
 They’d probably look at her funny if she showed up to school in her jammies.)